 Finishing my teacher’s degree at the University of Munich and then traveling the world, looking for the most epic and beautiful highline spots and visiting my friends in the USA and Canada.

--Of course, you are insured with us, your pilot signs all tandem flight insurance in your presence.
+-You are insured with us, your pilot signs all insurance in your presence.

--During briefing you get a helmet, gloves and in bad weather a flight suit.
+-You get a helmet, gloves, and in bad weather a flight suit